goldbergyoni/javascript-testing-best-practices/readme.md

 The tests are an opportunity for something else - a friendly and smiley assistant, one that it's delightful to work with and delivers great value for such a  small investment.
 Science tells we have two brain systems: system 1 which is used for effortless activities like driving a car on an empty road and system 2 which is meant for complex and conscious operations like solving a math equation.
 Design your test for system 1, when looking at test code it should *feel* as easy as modifying an HTML document and not like solving 2X(17 × 24).

-This can be achieved by selectively cherry-picking techniques, tools and test targets that are cost-effective and provide great ROI.
+This can be achieved by selectively cherry-picking techniques, too

+ls and test targets that are cost-effective and provide great ROI.
 Test only as much as needed, strive to keep it nimble, sometimes it's even worth dropping some tests and trade reliability for agility and simplicity.

 ![alt text](/assets/headspace.png "We have no head room for additional complexity")